 Electricity in Nova Scotia is provided by Nova Scotia Power Incorporated ("NSPI"), as well as power utilities in six municipalities.
 NSPI is a vertically-integrated utility that supplies most of the electricity in Nova Scotia and owns over 95% of the province's electricity generation, transmission, and distribution systems.
 Nova Scotia currently has a limited wholesale electricity market (open only to accredited market participants, including NSPI and several small municipal utilities that own and operate their own electricity grids) and an open access transmission regime to support it.
-Both the NSPI and municipal utilities contract with independent power producers for renewable energy, and are subject to regulation under the Public Utilities Act by the Nova Scotia Utility and Review Board ("UARB").
+Both the NSPI and municipal utilities contract with independent power producers for renewable energy, and are subject to regulation under the Public Utilities Act by the Nova Scotia Utility and

+Review Board ("UARB").
 Electricity rates for NSPI and other public utilities' customers are subject to UARB approval.

 In 2021, the Province of Nova Scotia passed the Environmental Goals and Climate Change Reduction Act.
 The Act lays out a number of climate-related objectives to be achieved by 2030, including the objective of having 80% of Nova Scotia's electricity supplied by renewable resources by 2030.
 In 2023, the Nova Scotia government released the 2030 Clean Power Plan ("Clean Power Plan"), a renewable energy generation and electricity storage development policy framework.
 The Clean Power Plan adopts targets to be met by 2030, including increasing the share of renewable energy in total energy production to 80%.
-The Nova Scotia government is actively procuring new generation capacity, including through the 2024 procurement known as the Green Choice Program, which is seeking 350 MW of renewable energy generation.
+The Nova Scotia government acquired 625 MW of wind generation capacity pursuant to the 2024 procurement known as the Green Choice Program, and is expected to continue to actively procure new generation capacity.